thepenskefile/crypto-kudos/README.md

 ## Production Deployment

-The application is currently deployed to the Sepolia testnet and can be accessed at [https://crypto-kudos.vercel.app/](https://crypto-kudos.vercel.app/).
+The smart contract is currently deployed to the Sepolia testnet, Base network, and the Ethereum mainnet and can be accessed at [https://crypto-kudos.vercel.app/](https://crypto-kudos.vercel.app/).
 To interact with the application, you'll need to:

-1. Connect your wallet to the Sepolia testnet
+1. Connect your wallet to one of the supported networks:
+   - Sepolia testnet (for testing)
+   - Base network
+   - Ethereum mainnet
-2. Ensure you have some Sepolia ETH for gas fees
+2. Ensure you have the appropriate native token for gas fees:
+   - Sepolia ETH for Sepolia testnet
+   - ETH for Base network
+   - ETH for Ethereum mainnet
 3. Start sending and receiving kudos!

 ![Example 2](./demo-images/crypto-kudos-not-connected.png)